GLOBAL MARKETS-Dollar slams yen and safe-haven status, gold gains

 The yen's slide is unusual because the exchange rate with the dollar has been shedding its close correlation to the price of gold and U.S. Treasury yields, a development to be watched, he said.
 "This raises question marks about whether the yen is losing some of its shine as the world's preferred safe-haven currency," Boyadijian said.

-Investors are looking to buy U.S. assets and those stories that would be relatively unaffected by the cyclical environment, said Jason Draho, head of Americas asset allocation at UBS Global Wealth Management.
+Many investors are looking to buy U.S. or other assets that would be relatively unaffected by the cyclical environment, said Jason Draho, head of Americas asset allocation at UBS Global Wealth Management.
 China reported a drop in new virus cases and announced an interest rate cut to buttress its economy.
 But South Korea recorded an increase in new cases, Japan reported two deaths and researchers said the pathogen seemed to spread more easily than previously believed.

 The pan-European STOXX 600 index lost 0.86%.
 Paris' main index fell 0.8% as luxury stocks, which derive a chunk of their demand from Chinese customers, fell after the number of coronavirus cases outside China spiked.
 LVMH, Kering and spirits maker Pernod Ricard slid between 2.2% and 3.5%.

-E*Trade jumped 22.1% after Morgan Stanley offered to buy it in a $13 billion stock deal, the biggest acquisition by a Wall Street bank since the financial crisis.
+E*Trade jumped 21.8% after Morgan Stanley offered to buy it in a $13 billion stock deal, the biggest acquisition by a Wall Street bank since the financial crisis.
+Shares of Morgan Stanley fell 4.55%.
 MSCI's broadest index of Asia-Pacific shares outside Japan slipped 0.5% overnight, led by drops in Hong Kong's Hang Seng and South Korea's KOSPI.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)